 According to Hubspot’s 2015 State of Inbound Survey, 60% of businesses who blog acquire more customers and are three times more likely to see a higher return on investment (ROI) using inbound marketing.
 Not only is business blogging inbound marketing at its most beautiful but having a business blog is one of the easiest and cheapest business investments for the amount of reward received in return.

 To gain a higher understanding of what a business blog is and why you should have one for your business, I’ll start with the basics and work through the reasons your company should have a blog.

 A business blog is a highly useful communication tool for connecting with customers, peers, and prospects while providing a platform for information, opinions and ideas.

 Inbound marketing draws people to you instead of you going out to find them.
 Outbound marketing is the traditional sense of marketing.
 It’s pushing ads, commercials and sales emails on people through all forms of media, including magazines, TV, movies and online.

 Inbound marketing is much gentler.
-You write blogs, post articles on other sites with links back to your site and use social media.
+You write blogs, tell stories, post articles on other sites with links back to your site and use social media.
 You work to answer questions and solve problems for people who are looking for your answers and solutions.
-Inbound marketing is permission based instead of thrusting it on people the way you would with outbound marketing.
+Inbound marketing is permission-based instead of thrusting it on people the way you would with outbound marketing.